 Ways of Feeding Your Labrador Puppy

-- Home cooked puppy food
+• Home cooked puppy food

 Experts Disagree on Puppy Feeding

 The truth is that there is no good quality evidence showing that kibble is better for the long term health of your dog, or that raw feeding is better.
 There are risks and benefits to both, and the main thing is to ensure that your dog has good quality food to eat.
-So, we’ll now take a quick look at some of the pros and cons of the different puppy foods.

-Choosing The Best Puppy Feeding Method
+Choosing The Best Puppy Food For Labs

 If like most people, you’ll be feeding your Labrador puppy on commercial dry puppy food, you should not feel that you are letting him down in any way.
-Let’s look now at feeding your Labrador puppy kibble.
-This dried food is how most modern puppies are fed in the USA and the UK

 What Other Food Should You Feed With Puppy Kibble?

 Whether you decide to feed only with kibble or you want to mix it up, pick a good dried food manufacturer and stick with them.
-Another type of food, which has grown in popularity in recent years, is the raw food diet.

 What About Feeding Puppies On Raw Food?